smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 Classes really have two main parts: Properties and Methods.

 While I could create a variable then in both Alpha and Beta of the type cSharing, each would have its own unique .MyValue as each is just its own instantiation of the type of structure.
-Also, would have to publish the class making it visibly externally, again, not really looking to do that in this case.
+Also, I would have to publish the class making it visibly externally, again, not really looking to do that in this case.
 There are some classes I would want public, but internal settings isn't really one of them.

 ## Exploiting Scopes ##

 If you've gotten through the fast pace remedial, now this is where we start using scopes to our advantage.
 Quite frankly, I stumbled on this.
-It makes sense and I'm assuming someone has done this before, but I wanted to make sure it was shared.
+It makes sense and I'm assuming someone has done this before, but I haven't seen much about this and I wanted to make sure it was shared.
 Its not an exploit of a vulnerability, just using the features provided to achieve our goals.

-Going back to Classes, if we make a Method we use commands to do whatever we want: (consider this all within a ```class { }``` definition)
+Going back to Classes, if we make a Method, we use commands to do whatever we want: (consider this all within a ```class { }``` definition)

 ```powershell
 [string] GetData () {